semuconsulting/PyGPSClient/README.md

 ## <a name="socketserver">Socket Server / NTRIP Caster Facilities</a>

 The Socket Server / NTRIP Caster facility is capable of operating in either of two modes;
 1. SOCKET SERVER - an open, unauthenticated TCP socket server available to any socket client including, for example, another instance of PyGPSClient or the [`gnssstreamer` CLI utility](https://github.com/semuconsulting/pygnssutils#gnssstreamer).
-In this mode it will broadcast the host's currently connected GNSS data stream (NMEA, UBX, SBF, RTCM3).
+In this mode it will broadcast the host's currently connected GNSS data stream.
 The default port is 50012.
 2. NTRIP CASTER - a simple implementation of an authenticated NTRIP caster available to any NTRIP client including, for example, PyGPSClient's NTRIP Client facility, [`gnssntripclient`](https://github.com/semuconsulting/pygnssutils#gnssntripclient) or BKG's [NTRIP Client (BNC)](https://igs.bkg.bund.de/ntrip/download).
 Login credentials for the NTRIP caster are set via the `"ntripcasteruser_s":` and `"ntripcasterpassword_s":` settings in the *.json confirmation file (they can also be set via PyGPSClient command line arguments `--ntripcasteruser`, `--ntripcasterpassword`, or by setting environment variables `NTRIPCASTER_USER`, `NTRIPCASTER_PASSWORD`).
 Default settings are as follows: bind address: 0.0.0.0, port: 2101, mountpoint: pygnssutils, user: anon, password: password.

 By default, the server/caster binds to the host address '0.0.0.0' (IPv4) or '::' (IPv6) i.e. all available IP addresses on the host machine.
 This can be overridden via the settings panel or a host environment variable `PYGPSCLIENT_BINDADDRESS`.
 A label on the settings panel indicates the number of connected clients, and the server/caster status is indicated in the topmost banner: running with no clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-noclient-10-24.png?raw=true), running with clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-transmit-10-24.png?raw=true).